 A day does not go by without someone asking me to buy their stuff on LinkedIn without ever knowing who I am, what I am about, or what I need or want.
-Yes, you're a woman and like shopping but when was the last time you bought a hazmat suit?
-Ok maybe during COVID19, but you get my drift.
+Yes, you’re a woman and like shopping but when was the last time you bought a hazmat suit???

-These steps are going to be the trigger points for them to decided if they wish to pursue the contact with you.
+These steps are going to be the trigger points for them to decide if they wish to pursue contact with you.

 When you first contact someone, they will:

 Make sure your message is relevant.
 I have a real estate license though my focus is not on real estate.
 I can’t tell you how many messages I get about getting real estate leads when my profile clearly states my passion and my time is in digital marketing.
 Not sure how to tell? – spend 2 seconds, check out their profile image, and profile itself.
 You will make and start a lot more quality connections and conversations.

 Start a lot more quality connections and conversations.

 Since you are not the one filling your wallet and your prospects are, it really pays to look at the stuff form their eyes.
 Run a search and check out how your profile shows, take a look at the posts you make and comments you leave.
 Does your “title” make your prospects want to reach out?
 Is it salezy?
 Does it make you stand out?
 The “title” area in the LinkedIn profile is much more than a place for your SHK.
 ErE.
 YIUO.
 Etc… Nobody but you knows what that means.
 Use this space wisely and “hook” your prospects to read your posts, ask for a connection, or reach out.

 3) Check your website